-Approximately 60% of patients treated in the United States with the CyberKnife and TomoTherapy Systems are covered through private insurance, rather than through Medicare.
+Approximately 55% of patients treated in the United States with the CyberKnife and TomoTherapy Systems are covered through Medicare/Medicaid, rather than through private insurance.
 There are currently no national coverage determinations in place under Medicare for CyberKnife or TomoTherapy treatment.
 Coverage criteria for treatment with CyberKnife and TomoTherapy are outlined in local determinations or, in the absence of a formal policy, treatment is covered as long as it is considered reasonable and necessary.
 The most common indications covered by Medicare in local coverage determinations for robotic radiosurgery are primary and metastatic tumors in the brain, spine, lung, liver, kidney, pancreas, adrenal gland, prostate as well as other cancers that have failed previous treatment.
-Intensity Modulated Radiation Therapy, or IMRT, is generally covered for cancers of the brain, spine, head and neck, prostate, thoracic, abdominal and retroperitoneal regions, other cancers (e.g. breast) meeting certain criteria, and tumors requiring re-irradiation or where dose tolerance may be exceeded with conventional treatment.
+Intensity Modulated Radiation Therapy is generally covered for cancers of the brain, spine, head and neck, prostate, thoracic, abdominal and retroperitoneal regions, other cancers (e.g. breast) meeting certain criteria, and tumors requiring re-irradiation or where dose tolerance may be exceeded with conventional treatment.

-Commercial payor policies vary with most covering robotic radiosurgery for tumors in the brain, spine, and lung.
-Other indications such as renal, liver, prostate, and pancreatic cancers are also covered by some national and local commercial payors.
-IMRT is typically covered by commercial payors for the indications covered by Medicare.
+Commercial payor policies vary with most covering radiosurgery for tumors in the brain, spine, lung, and increasingly prostate.
+Other indications such as renal, liver, and pancreatic cancers are also covered by some national and local commercial payors.
+IMRT and 3D Conformal are typically covered by commercial payors for the indications covered by Medicare.